kd365/mem0_deployment_lab/infra/terraform/README.md

 terraform apply
 ```

+**About `.terraform.lock.hcl`**: This is Terraform's dependency lock file that ensures consistent provider versions across all students.
+It's committed to the repo and should not be deleted.

 Note: after `terraform apply`, the EC2 instance boots via `user_data` and the API may take **a few minutes** before `swagger_url` is reachable.

 After apply, Terraform outputs: